Back to Blog

 Accurate assessment first.
 Home blood pressure readings matter more than office readings.
 White coat hypertension is common; masked hypertension (normal in the office, elevated at home) is less common but more dangerous.
 For patients with ambiguous readings, 24-hour ambulatory monitoring answers the question definitively.

 Management is multi-faceted: medication selection and optimization, DASH-style dietary patterns, sodium restriction where it actually works, weight management, and stress reduction.
 Most hypertension is treated worst by under-medication and over-blaming the patient for lifestyle.
 The goal is getting blood pressure consistently in the target range for your specific situation.
+(Five evidence-based lifestyle changes that actually move the BP needle.)

 Heart disease